Table of Contents

 The scabies rash is often apparent on the head, face, neck, palms, and soles of the feet in infants and very young children but usually not in adults and older children.

 Textbook descriptions of scabies always mention "burrows" or "tunnels."
 These are tiny threadlike projections, ranging from 2 mm-15 mm long, which appear as thin gray, brown, or red lines in affected areas.
 The burrows can be very difficult to see.
-Often mistaken for burrows are linear scratch marks that are large and dramatic and appear in people with any itchy skin condition.
+Often mistaken for burrows are linear scratch marks or welts that are large and dramatic and appear in people with any itchy skin condition.
 Scratching actually destroys burrows.